riccardotiberi1905/RenyiEntropy-thresholding-for-particle-analysis/README.md

 Run the MATLAB code.
 The algorithm will process each image in the MATLAB working directory and output the results of particle analysis for each image in an Excel file.

+## Extra
+The repository provides a different jpg images so that the interested user can test the algorithm.

+## Limitations
+The algorithm is designed to exclusively process the specific image format included in this repository.
+Moreover, an 8mm circle is utilized as a reference for length measurements in subsequent image analyses.
+Additionally, the code implementation is sensitive to image dimensions.

 ## Troubleshooting
 If the code fails to execute, try the following: